 Mercury vs. Rho

-A key differentiator is that Rho provides all customers with a dedicated relationship manager regardless of account balance or tier, while Mercury only offers this to Pro plan subscribers ($350/month) or accounts with $10M+ balances.
+A key differentiator is that Rho provides all customers with a dedicated relationship manager regardless of account balance or tier, while Mercury only offers this to Pro plan subscribers ($299/month).

 This means even smaller Rho customers get personalized support from day one without additional fees.